 NJC uses a range of access methods to facilitate building cleaning and maintenance.

 Modern building design has presented a number of operational challenges for property and facilities management professionals, with building cleaning and maintenance considerations often overlooked at the design stage.
-Building exteriors, high ceilings and atria can all present challenges which require a variety of access techniques.
+Building exteriors, cladding, high ceilings and atria can all present challenges which require a variety of access techniques.
 We ensure that those areas above safe working heights, hard to reach areas and complex spaces, receive a planned intervention at agreed frequencies, enhancing aesthetic impact and maximising life expectancies.

 Our building cleaning services include:

 - External building cleaning – using processes appropriate to the substrate, condition and type of building

 - Internal steel cleaning

 - Organic growth and vegetation removal

 - Installation, maintenance and repair of avian deterrent systems